Judge dismisses lawsuit against McDonald's by Black franchisees

-(Reuters) - A federal judge has dismissed a lawsuit accusing McDonald’s Corp of racial discrimination for steering Black franchise owners to underperforming stores.
+A federal judge has dismissed a lawsuit accusing McDonald's Corp (MCD.N) of racial discrimination for steering Black franchise owners to underperforming stores.

 In a decision on Tuesday, U.S. District Judge Harry Leinenweber said the plaintiffs did not show that McDonald's executives or managers treated Black store owners differently from non-Black owners, or when this might have occurred.